-Source/Collection of Data: Using an agency database maintained by the Waste Permits Division, this measure will be reported by calculating the number of permits and registrations issued or notifications and other authorizations acknowledged for municipal facilities in the fiscal year.
-A permit issued is one that has been signed by either the Executive Director (or designated representative) or by the Commission.
-Date of issuance of a permit is entered into the database by the TCEQ staff member when a copy of the issued permit is received by the Waste Permits Division from the Chief Clerk's Office.
-Date of the notification or other authorization acknowledged is entered into the database when the notification or other authorization is acknowledged by letter and assigned a notification or authorization number.
+Source/Collection of Data: Using the agency's databases with data maintained by the Waste Permits Division, this measure tracks the number of municipal solid waste (MSW) permit applications issued or acknowledged for the fiscal year.
+This process is completed on the following MSW permit applications: new, registrations, major and minor amendments, notice and no-notice modifications, and notifications.
+A permit or registration issued or acknowledged is one that has been signed by either the Executive Director (or designated representative) or by the Commission.
+Date of issuance for a permit or registration is entered into the database when a copy of the issued authorization is received by the program from the Chief Clerk's Office.
+A notification or other MSW authorization acknowledgement letter is signed by the Executive Director (or designated representative).
+Date of acknowledgement for a notification or other MSW authorization is entered into the database after the transmittal of an authorization or modification letter to the applicant.

-Method of Calculation: Query agency databases for reported performance.
-Totals are calculated by adding the numbers of issued permits, registrations, modifications, and amendments.
+Method of Calculation: The agency queries its databases for the number of applications issued and acknowledged.
+The sum is the total of issued permits, registrations, modifications, amendments, and notifications for the reporting period.